Archive for August, 2006

 Wednesday, August 23rd, 2006

-JCB DieselMax350.092 MpH (529km/h) - that is the new land speed record for a diesel-powered vehicle.
+350.092 MpH (529km/h) – that is the new land speed record for a diesel-powered vehicle.
 Andy Green, a British RAF officer set this new landmark this morning with the JCB DieselMax.
 The vehicle is powered by two 4-cylinder diesel engines that deliver a peak power of 750hp and torque of 1500Nm at 2000 RPM.
-The engines are based on JBCs 444 engine, an industrial, common-rail injection diesel engine, which usually powers backhoes and other equipment.
+The […]

 Cruisin’ on homebrew